zhesu1/elasticMetrics/README.md

 # elasticMetrics

-Tools for Geometric shape analysis of spherical surfaces with first order elastic metrics
+Tools for Geometric shape analysis of spherical surfaces with first order elastic metrics based on our work with Eric Klassen, Hamid Laga and Stephen C. Preston.

 ## What is it?